David Shoebridge: State politics (2010–2022)

 In 2017, Shoebridge and Lee Rhiannon, wrote an article for The Guardian in which they supported the establishment of the anti-capitalist Left Renewal faction in the NSW Greens.
 Former Left Renewal activists allege the organisation sought to support the offices of Shoebridge and Rhiannon, although they were both not members of the organisation.
-Tom Raue, one of Shoebridge’s staffers, urged Greens' members to join Left Renewal, saying "our founding document explicitly mentions the anarchists and socialists that make up the party".
+Tom Raue, one of Shoebridge's staffers, urged Greens' members to join Left Renewal, saying "our founding document explicitly mentions the anarchists and socialists that make up the party".

 On 12 April 2018, Shoebridge successfully moved the motion in the NSW parliament to force the government to release its business case for the relocation of the Powerhouse Museum from Ultimo.
 In so doing, Shoebridge secured the support of MPs from Labor and other parties, as well as one Liberal MP.

-On 15 May 2018, Shoebridge spoke at a pro-Palestinian rally, following the alleged deaths of possibly up to 60 Palestinians (according to Palestinian sources) during the 2018 Gaza border riots.
+On 15 May 2018, Shoebridge spoke at a pro-Palestinian rally, following the deaths of up to 60 Palestinians during the 2018 Gaza border protests.

 In June 2020 a part-time member of Shoebridge's staff was charged with spray-painting "sovereignty never ceded" and "no pride in genocide" on a statue of James Cook in Hyde Park, Sydney outside of work hours.
 Shoebridge said he would not sack the staffer due to the actions being taken outside of work hours, and he was censured by the NSW Upper House for failing to condemn the act.
 Shoebridge condemned the public criticism on his staffer.

 In 2020/2021, Shoebridge chaired a parliamentary inquiry to scrutinise the NSW government's grants under the Stronger Communities Grants Fund (in relation to which a senior member of Berejiklian's staff revealed to the inquiry that she most likely shredded and deleted documents relating to the Premier's approval of grants) as well as grants under the Bushfire Relief Fund (under the first round of which Blue Mountains received zero dollars).